knazario/Project_3_Team_1/README.md

 ## Database used to host our project
 - [MongoDB Atlas](https://www.mongodb.com/atlas/database)
+- Screenshots for our hosted database on MongoDB Atlas (using Compass) can be found in the repository under [MongoDB_Screenshots](https://github.com/knazario/Project_3_Team_1/tree/main/MongoDB_Screenshots)

 We plan to use a map with filters that are including but not limited to:
 - Population density - by zipcode